 My daughter loves hotcakes.
 The problem is, none of the local mixes, except for Rustic Mornings Original Buttermilk Pancake Mix, is any good (for us anyway).
 One time I tried checking Shopee for imported hotcake mixes.
 There were a lot of Japanese and Korean mixes — Morinaga, Showa, Ottogi, etc. I’ve been buying and trying different kinds ever since.
 So now I have Beksul Hotcake Mix from Korea.
-I got a 500g pack for P135.
+I got a 500g pack.

 The problem with Japanese and Korean mixes is the instructions.
 They are in either Japanese or Korean with no English translation.
 I have to use Google Translate or search the net for how-to’s.
 Anyway, there are two ways to make Beksul Hotcake Mix.
 It all boils down to a matter of preference.